ying-tang/help-documentation/_userguides/Box_Panel.md

 1. Provide the Blue Box Support team with the billing manager’s name, email, and other contact information associated with your company.
 2. After your company’s billing information is received by the IBM Finance, a contract is created based on your requirements.
 Every IBM customer has a CFTS (customer fulfillment) account assigned.
 This information is documented and written on your contract.
-3. A billing start date will be set so that your solution can begin to be billed (typically, the start date is the same as your deployment date, and billing repeats monthly).
+3. A billing start date will be set so that your cloud usage can be billed (typically, the start date is the same as your deployment date, and billing repeats monthly).

 Once you’re able to log into Box Panel, you can view your billing information by selecting **Billing** under the **Account** drop-down menu.
 From here, you can view your **Account Services** and **Billing History**.